kennysmithed/oels2020/oels_practical_wk4.md

 That will present the sentence "A self-paced reading trial" one word at a time, waiting for a spacebar response after each word, then present a y/n comprehension question at the end.
 However, that is quite unwieldy - there is lots of redundant information (we have to specify every time the trial type, the spacebar input), building the trial list for a long experiment with hundreds of sentences is going to be very error prone, and it would be impossible to randomise the order without messing everything up horribly!

 Thankfully jsPsych provides a nice way around this.
-A slightly more sophisticated solution involves using nested timelines (explained here under [Nested timelines](https://www.jspsych.org/overview/timeline/) in the jsPsych documentation: we create a trial which has its own timeline, and then that is expanded into a series of trials, one trial per item in the timeline (so each of these complex trials functions a bit like its own stand-alone embedded experiment with its own timeline).
+A slightly more sophisticated solution involves using nested timelines (explained under *Nested timelines* in [the relevant part of the jsPsych documentation](https://www.jspsych.org/overview/timeline/): we create a trial which has its own timeline, and then that is expanded into a series of trials, one trial per item in the timeline (so each of these complex trials functions a bit like its own stand-alone embedded experiment with its own timeline).
 We can use nested timelines to form a more compressed representation of the long trial sequence above and get rid of some of the redundancy.

 The simplest way to do this is to split the long sequence for a single self-paced reading trial into a pair of trials: the self-paced reading part, which has its own nested timeline of several words, and then the comprehension question.
 That would look like this: